Highlights

 Where to Watch Voyage au Congo

-Want to watch 'Voyage au Congo' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or view the Marc Allégret-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.
+In the mood to watch 'Voyage au Congo' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or view the Marc Allégret-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Voyage au Congo' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Voyage au Congo' right now, here are some particulars about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Voyage au Congo' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Voyage au Congo' right now, here are some details about the documentary flick.

-What, so now you want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Cinema has long fed our fascination with other cultures, and appears to be just one facet of what is a fundamentally visual fascination.
 One of the most elaborate manifestations of this was the 1931 Exposition Coloniale Internationale, held in Paris to celebrate ‘la France des 5 continents’.
 This exhibition sought to represent to the people of France their colonial world by reordering and reconstructing it into scenes or tableaux of everyday indigenous life.
 This entailed shipping over scores of indigènes and forcing them to act out the gestures of their ‘everyday lives’ under the eyes of 1930’s Parisian society.
 A slightly less elaborate, although equally controversial at the time, visual representation of The Other was one of the first film documentaries to be made which sought to represent the lives of a colonised people, Marc Allégret’s Voyage au Congo." .